A stroll down Abbey Road Great Malvern

 Choose a dry day, and start at Great Malvern Post Office at the top of Church Street, returning to the Post Office via the Worcester Road.

-On your left you will pass the Abbey Hotel by S W Daukes, about 1848, with later additions.
-The stonework is largely hidden by Virginia Creeper.
-At the side there is modern extension and access to a large car park at the rear.
+Next on your left you will pass the main structure of the Abbey Hotel by S W Daukes, about 1848, with later additions.

 A blue plaque on the right of the entrance reads: